-Dubai expats are being told to check their health insurance policies after it was announced that the Dubai Health Authority (DHA) will no longer be providing free chemotherapy to cancer sufferers.
+Dubai expats are being told to check their health insurance policies after it was announced that the Dubai Health Authority (DHA) will no longer be providing free cancer care and chemotherapy to cancer sufferers.

 As of May 2011, all expatriates in Dubai will be charged for the chemotherapy sessions that were previously available free of charge to those living and working in Dubai.